|Simpson Lab Navigation|

 8. How much does it cost?

-Currently, we charge a fee of $100 per section, although this may be subject to change.
-The AHDC also charges a small fee for handling and processing.
-Refer to the AHDC for up to date billing information (http://ahdc.vet.cornell.edu/).
+Currently, we charge a fee of $125 for the first section and $50 for each additional section.
+This may be subject to change.
+Refer to the AHDC for up to date billing information (https://ahdc.vet.cornell.edu/).

 9. What is the turnaround time?

-The turnaround time is 5-15 buisiness days.
-Generally the turnaround time is 5 days or sometimes less, however occasionally Dr. Simpson is out of the country or traveling and is therefore unable to read slides promptly.
+Generally, turnaround time is 10-15 days.
+However, Dr. Simpson is occassionaly out of the country or traveling and is therefore unable to read slides promptly.
 If you are concerned about a long turnaround time, please call before submitting to see what the turnaround time will be.